Workforce Development

 On the job, technicians craft the precise components (primarily lenses fashioned out of blocks of glass) found in a wide range of devices, perform testing of optics components and systems, and work with scientists and engineers in research, design, development, manufacturing, and quality control activities.
 Optics technicians are critical to the companies the United States relies on for defense superiority and national security efforts.
 The absence of a single technician can delay shipments and impede the productivity of an optics company by causing it to use engineers to perform work that a trained technician could execute — engineers who would otherwise innovate and create the next generation of precision optics technologies.

-An ecosystem is a coordinated network of training providers, manufacturers, nonprofit organizations, and government agencies — a community of people who share the goal of opening pathways for the future generation of our country’s manufacturing workforce.
+An optics training program is a coordinated network of training providers, manufacturers, nonprofit organizations, and government agencies — a community of people who share the goal of opening pathways for the future generation of our country’s manufacturing workforce.
 The model drives sustained collaboration between these groups in the assessment of the skills technicians need while on the job and the development of curriculum and training programs to teach those skills.
-The members of an ecosystem also raise awareness of careers in optics manufacturing and serve as navigators who guide people along educational and career pathways, starting in middle school all the way through adults seeking a new career.
+This coordinated effort has the goal of growing the number of high schools and colleges teaching precision optics in order to expand their capacity to train more than 800 technicians per year.